sinasaadati95/IntelligentGaitAnalyzer/readme.md

 In the "ArtificialNeuralNetwork" directory, an interpretable deep learning-based methodology is presented that analyzes motion signals captured by our IoT-based method to detect abnormalities in lower body joints.
 These projects, developed in Python, can be executed on both local computers and cloud-based servers.

+### Gait and Motion Data Availability

+The data related to gait and motion captured by the IoT-based method is published in the "ArtificialNeuralNetworks" directory.

 ## Author
 All modules in this project were designed and developed by me, Sina Saadati.
 For more information, feel free to contact me at "sina.saadati@aut.ac.ir".